 A: With smart phones working parents are always working and staying at home with children is (in my opinion) the most difficult job (emotionally, physically, mentally).
 My first baby had reflux and, prior to her diagnosis, cried unless I was holding her.
 It was grueling, especially while recovering from a c-section, but an indoor infant seat that vibrated saved me.
 Prior to the advent of these products, my mother used to drive me in a car and I’ve heard of mothers (unwisely) putting an infant seat on washing machines or dryers to emulate the soothing motion.
 If a product gives a parent any advantage, absolutely take it!

 Although WI-FI is rolling out quickly, most – if not all – new construction houses are wired with ethernet, which allows parents to easily install an Internet/IP video camera in a nursery and network it.
-My house was built prior to this being the norm but, because of my tech background, I had cat 5/ethernet run through our entire house during construction and I have security cameras around my house.
+My house was built prior to this being the norm but, because of my tech background, I had cat 5/ethernet run through our entire house during construction and I have ip cameras around my house.
 That being said, I opted not to install cameras in the nurseries because I wanted to rest when my babies rested and I thought I would probably stare at them obsessively!

 Q: There are two competing trends, here.
 There is another movement to simplify baby toys, getting away from the electronic stuff and back to basics like low-tech wooden blocks.
 Which movement is winning and what are the pros and cons of each?